 - read from a script or autocue, or improvise

-- 'drive' the desk and operate some of the technical equipment for recording and playback, using computers to cue up and play music and jingles - in radio work
+- in radio, 'drive' the desk and operate some of the technical equipment for recording and playback, using computers to cue up and play music and jingles

 - keep the programme running to schedule, responding positively and quickly to problems or changes and improvising where necessary

-- keep in contact with the director and production team in the studio gallery, via ear-piece link (within television)
+- in television, keep in contact with the director and production team in the studio gallery, via ear-piece link

-- meet with the production crew to assess or review the broadcast and to plan the next broadcast.
+- meet with the production crew to assess or review a broadcast, and to plan the next one.

-Salaries vary enormously, depending on whether the broadcaster is working full time for a channel/radio station or working freelance, on an ad-hoc basis.
-Experience is a significant help in negotiating an increase in fees.
+Salaries vary enormously, depending on whether you're working full time for a channel/radio statio, or working freelance on an ad-hoc basis.
+Having experience is a significant help in negotiating an increase in fees.
 Successful or celebrity presenters earn significantly higher salaries.